Connect with us

 Columbus, Georgia, has agreed to spend $50 million to renovate a century-old ballpark.
 Ironically, when the Houston Astros moved their Class AA franchise to Jackson in 1991, it moved away from the very same Columbus stadium, Golden Park, because of a lack of attendance there.

-Some terrific ballplayers, future Baseball Hall of Famers, have come through Trustmark Park.
+Some terrific ballplayers, including future Baseball Hall of Famers, have come through Trustmark Park.
 Several have made the leap from the Mississippi Braves to Atlanta, skipping Class AAA all together.

 Ronald Acuna bats for the Mississippi Braves at Trustmark Park in 2017.
 (Courtesy Mississippi Braves)

 Freddie Freeman, for sure, will have a plaque in Cooperstown.
 Reigning National League MVP Ronald Acuna, barring injury, is headed in that direction, too.
-Craig Kimbrel, who has saved 417 Major League Baseball games as a closer, was virtually un-hittable as a fresh-, 20-year-old flame thrower here.
+Craig Kimbrel, who has saved 417 Major League Baseball games as a closer, was virtually un-hittable as a fresh-faced, 20-year-old flame thrower here.

 Indeed, future Major League stars who played in Pearl are almost too many to name, but here are a few: Brian McCann, Martin Prado, Jeff Francoeur, Yunel Escobar, Charlie Morton, Jason Heyward, Dansby Swanson, Ozzie Albies, Austin Riley, A.J.
 Minter, Spencer Strider, Max Fried and Michael Harris.